Home

 The three Etosha camps have information centres but unfortunately they are not very impressive and will not keep a child entertained.

-All 4 parks have sighting boards or sighting books, so introduce your children to the sighting boards at Kruger, Kalahari and Plianesberg or the sighting books at Etosha.
+Four parks have sighting boards or sighting books, so introduce your children to the sighting boards at Kruger, Kalahari and Plianesberg or the sighting books at Etosha.
 They can pin up what animals they have seen during the day or write a short message about their sightings in the books.

 This also helps you when you want to go for your game drive, you can see where the animals were last seen and plan your self-drive around the sightings.

-The four parks also offer morning or evening game drives but please note that children under the age of six are not permitted to go on these game drives for their own safety.
+The parks also offer morning or evening game drives but please note that children under the age of six are not permitted to go on these game drives for their own safety.

 Safety on Safari